Sebastix/nEcho/README.md

 ## About the author

-Sebastian Hagens is a self-employed creative technologist as a webdeveloper and tech consultant.
+Sebastian Hagens is a self-employed creative technologist working as a webdeveloper and tech consultant.
 Follow Sebastian on Nostr:
 Pubkey `npub1qe3e5wrvnsgpggtkytxteaqfprz0rgxr8c3l34kk3a9t7e2l3acslezefe`
-NIP-05 ID: `sebastian@sebastix.dev`
+NIP-05 id `sebastian@sebastix.dev`